amakukha/PyPDP11/README.md

   1. Run the file `pdp11.py` with Python.
   2. Press button `Start routine` to run the OS.

-Note: Unix V6 used `chdir` instead of `cd`.
-Issuing command `stty -lcase` is needed to enable lowercase output.
+Note: Unix V6 used `chdir` command instead of `cd`.
+Issuing `stty -lcase` is needed to enable lowercase output.

 ## What's new
 Compared to the original JavaScript code, this implementation has the following benefits:
  - pasting text into the terminal from clipboard is allowed (making it much more usable)
  - resource friendlier `WAIT` instruction (not overheating the physical CPU)
+ - saving and loading the disk state
  - faster output
- - it allows saving and loading the disk state

-In the near future, it will also allow importing and exporting files between Unix V6 and your machine.
+Syncing a directory between Unix V6 and your machine will be implemented in the near future.

 ## Where are the manuals?
-The disk image included into this repository misses on [sources](https://github.com/eunuchs/unix-archive/tree/master/PDP-11/Trees/V6/usr/source), [manual pages](https://github.com/eunuchs/unix-archive/tree/master/PDP-11/Trees/V6/usr/man) and [documentation](https://github.com/eunuchs/unix-archive/tree/master/PDP-11/Trees/V6/usr/doc).
+The disk image included into this repository misses on most [sources](https://github.com/eunuchs/unix-archive/tree/master/PDP-11/Trees/V6/usr/source), [manual pages](https://github.com/eunuchs/unix-archive/tree/master/PDP-11/Trees/V6/usr/man) and [documentation](https://github.com/eunuchs/unix-archive/tree/master/PDP-11/Trees/V6/usr/doc).